gainy-app/gainy/terraform/README.md

 Solution: go to https://app.terraform.io/app/gainy/workspaces/gainy-dev/settings/lock to manually unlock the state.

-WARNING: in normal circumstances you should not be doing this.
+**WARNING**: in normal circumstances you should not be doing this.
 It only occurs when the CI/CD is failing or we made an error in the terraform scripts.
 Before unlocking make sure that noone actually executing a legit terraform plan by asking in #dev slack channel.